visgl/loaders.gl/docs/specifications/category-3d-tiles.md

 | `size`           | No    | `Number`     | Number of components, `1`-`4`.                                                                                               |
 | `byteOffset`     | Yes   | `Number`     | Starting offset into the bufferView.                                                                                         |
 | `count`          | Yes   | `Number`     | The number of elements/vertices in the attribute data.                                                                       |

+## Helper Classes

+Tileset Traversal Support

+To start loading tiles once a top-level tileset file is loaded, the application can instantiate the `Tileset3D` class and start calling `tileset3D.traverse(camera_parameters)`.

+Since 3D tiled data sets tend to be very big, the key idea is to only load the tiles actually needed to show a view from the current camera position.

+The `Tileset3D` allows callbacks (`onTileLoad`, `onTileUnload`) to be registered that notify the app when the set of tiles available for rendering has changed.
+This is important because tile loads complete asynchronously, after the `tileset3D.traverse(...)` call has returned.

+## Additional Information

+### Coordinate Systems

+To help applications process the `position` data in the tiles, 3D Tiles category loaders are expected to provide matrices are provided to enable tiles to be used in both fixed frame or cartographic (long/lat-relative, east-north-up / ENU) coordinate systems:

+- _cartesian_ WGS84 fixed frame coordinates
+- _cartographic_ tile geometry positions to ENU meter offsets from `cartographicOrigin`.

+Position units in both cases are in meters.

+For cartographic coordinates, tiles come with a prechosen cartographic origin and precalculated model matrix.
+This cartographic origin is "arbitrary" (chosen based on the tiles bounding volume center).
+A different origin can be chosen and a transform can be calculated, e.g. using the math.gl `Ellipsoid` class.